Does your social media habit also go like this?

 - How quickly you answer customer questions and complaints

-2. Target Audiences
+2. Determine Your Target Audience

-Who is your ideal customer?
-You should spend some time researching your target audience, looking for demographic and psychographic data that can help you form a mental image of what kind of person is likely to buy from your Shopify store.
-You should put it all together to create a buyer persona.
+You should spend some time researching your target audience.
+Look for demographics and psychographic data.
+It will help you form a mental image of what kind of person is likely to buy from your Shopify store.

+Then, you should put it all together to create a buyer persona.
 Some key data points to consider include: